omeka/omeka-s-enduser/docs/modules/collecting.md

 ### Manage an existing form
 Once you have at least one Collecting form, they will appear on the Collecting Forms page.
 Click the edit button (pencil) to edit the form.
 Click on the form label to see more information about the form and view collected items.

-The form page has two tabs: Form Information and Collected Items
+The form page has two tabs: Form Information and Collected Items.

 Form tabs show you the existing data for label, anonymity type, and item set, along with a table of all of the prompts, in order, with their type, text, and whether they prompt is required.